zilin-huang/zilin-huang.github.io/_pages/research.md

     line-height: 1.6;
     text-align: justify;
   ">
-    "HAL 9000 made the ‘logical’ choice—to kill the crew."
-This iconic moment from 2001: A Space Odyssey reveals a chilling truth: AI without empathy, alignment, or trust can be dangerous.
+    "HAL 9000 made the 'logical' choice—to kill the crew."
+This moment from 《2001: A Space Odyssey》 reveals a chilling truth: AI without empathy, alignment, or trust can be dangerous.

    Our mission is to give technology a HEART—developing human-centered and trustworthy autonomous systems that truly understand, adapt to, and collaborate with humans.
 This is the key to building a future transportation ecosystem where humans and AI-powered agents coexist in harmony.
   </p>